pxp888/keeb/README.md

 ## Usage

 The primary use case for this is to use a raspberry pi "cyberdeck" as a keyboard for a PC.
-This would offer many possibilities for automation and customization.
+This would also offer many possibilities for automation and customization.

 ## Features